cybertraining-dsc/fa20-523-317/report/report.md

 ## Abstract

-The National Basketball Association and the deciding factors in understanding how certain awards such as the MVP (Most Valuable Player) and DPOY (Defensive Player of the Year) are awarded is something taht is continuosly researched and predicted.
+The National Basketball Association and the deciding factors in understanding how certain awards such as the MVP (Most Valuable Player) and DPOY (Defensive Player of the Year) are awarded is something that is continuosly researched and predicted.
 There has been a lot of controversy surrounding this topic as many individuals feel as if storylines and politics are the determinant of who wins these respective awards.
 In addition to the above another interesting topic that can be investigated is the leagues implementation of analytics to determine the way basketball has been played.
 Countless examples could be shown through small-ball lineups and the transition to heavy amounts of three-point shot attempts that occurred in the league the past five years.
 The results have been shown as seemingly every year the league breaks their scoring records and a team always breaks offensive records on a yearly basis.

 Contents